Strategy

 It’s also important to note that search engines favor websites that regularly update their content.
 Consistently publishing new and relevant information signals to search engines that your website is active, authoritative, and worthy of ranking at the top of SERPs, further boosting your visibility and traffic over time.

-Perhaps most importantly, content marketing benefits B2B companies because it guides prospects through each stage of the sales funnel, from awareness to conversion and loyalty.
+Content marketing helps B2B lead generation because it guides prospects through each stage of the sales funnel, from awareness to conversion and loyalty.

 While you can read our in-depth post about how content marketing drives sales, here’s the general gist: